SathwikHegde/DevOps-Learning/GitLab CI CD Tutorial/gitlab-cicd-demo/Section 2 Continuous Integration (CI) with GitLab (Stages, Tests, Reports, Merge Requests)/README.md

 * **Faster Releases:** By catching issues early and streamlining the merge process, you reduce friction and accelerate the path to production.

 By diligently setting up these configurations, you empower your team to maintain high code quality and deliver software with greater confidence and efficiency.

+---

+### Making Changes Through a Merge Request: The Standard Workflow

+Now that we've set up our CI/CD pipeline and understood how to configure Merge Requests as quality gates, let's put it all together by walking through the standard process of making changes to our `learn-gitlab-app` project via a Merge Request.
+This workflow ensures that every modification is thoroughly reviewed and validated before it's integrated.

+This is the recommended approach for any new feature, bug fix, or significant refactor within a collaborative development environment.

+#### The Step-by-Step Merge Request Workflow

+1.  **Branch Out for Your Changes:**
+    * **Goal:** Work on your changes in isolation to avoid disrupting the main codebase.
+    * **Action:** From your local repository, create a new feature branch based on the latest version of your target branch (e.g., `main`).
+        ```bash
+        git checkout main            # Ensure you're on the main branch
+        git pull origin main         # Get the latest changes
+        git checkout -b feature/my-new-feature # Create and switch to your new branch
+        ```
+    * **Best Practice:** Use descriptive branch names (e.g., `feature/add-user-auth`, `bugfix/fix-login-error`).

+2.  **Develop and Commit Your Changes:**
+    * **Goal:** Implement your feature or fix, making incremental, logical commits.
+    * **Action:** Make your code modifications to `learn-gitlab-app`.
+As you progress, commit your changes frequently with clear, concise commit messages.
+        ```bash
+        # Make your code changes
+        git add .
+        git commit -m "feat: implement user login functionality"
+        # Continue working and committing as needed
+        ```
+    * **CI/CD Trigger:** Each `git push` to your feature branch will likely trigger a pipeline in GitLab, giving you early feedback on your changes.

+3.  **Push Your Feature Branch to GitLab:**
+    * **Goal:** Make your changes available on GitLab for review and to trigger the full CI/CD pipeline.
+    * **Action:** Push your local feature branch to your forked GitLab repository.
+        ```bash
+        git push origin feature/my-new-feature
+        ```

+4.  **Create a New Merge Request:**
+    * **Goal:** Initiate the review and integration process.
+    * **Action:**
+        * After pushing, GitLab will often provide a direct link in the terminal to "Create merge request."
+Click this link.
+        * Alternatively, navigate to your project in GitLab, go to "Merge requests," and click "New merge request."
+        * Select your `feature/my-new-feature` as the **Source branch** and `main` (or your chosen integration branch) as the **Target branch**.
+        * **Fill out the MR details:**
+            * **Title:** A concise summary of the changes (e.g., "Add user login feature").
+            * **Description:** Explain *what* was changed, *why* it was changed, and *how* to test it.
+Link to any related issues.
+            * **Assignee(s):** Assign it to yourself or a team member.
+            * **Reviewer(s):** Request reviews from appropriate team members.
+            * **Labels, Milestones, etc.:** Add relevant metadata.
+    * **CI/CD Trigger:** Creating the MR will immediately trigger a new, full CI/CD pipeline run specifically for this Merge Request.

+5.  **Monitor the Pipeline and Address Feedback:**
+    * **Goal:** Ensure your changes pass all automated checks and incorporate human review.
+    * **Action:**
+        * **Check the MR widget:** The MR overview page will display the status of the associated CI/CD pipeline.
+Wait for all jobs (build, test, etc.) to complete successfully.
+        * **Address comments:** Respond to and implement feedback from reviewers.
+        * **Push updates:** Each time you push new commits to your feature branch (after addressing feedback), a new pipeline will automatically run on the MR.
+        * **View Test Reports:** Use the "Tests" tab in the MR to quickly see if your unit tests passed.

+6.  **Get Approvals and Merge:**
+    * **Goal:** Integrate your validated changes into the main branch.
+    * **Action:**
+        * Ensure all CI/CD pipelines associated with the latest commit on the MR have passed.
+        * Ensure all required approvals have been given by designated reviewers.
+        * Resolve any outstanding discussions.
+        * Click the **"Merge"** button.
+If you've configured options like "Squash commits" or "Delete source branch," these actions will be performed automatically upon merge.

+This disciplined workflow, centered around Merge Requests and powered by automated CI/CD, is the cornerstone of effective and high-quality software development in a team environment.

+---